netwerk-digitaal-erfgoed/makemyflix/README.md

     Unfortunately Nuxt needs to reload to get the new setup, so restart the docker compose to do so using `docker compose restart`

+4. **Stopping services**
+    Use (ctrl-c and) `docker compose down`to stop the running services and remove the containers.

+## Using MakeMyFlix

+1. **Create an new Flix**
+    Goto http://localhost:1000/create/ to create a new flix by entering the SPARQL-endpoint URL and the category and item queries (detail information on how to build these queries will be added, look at https://github.com/netwerk-digitaal-erfgoed/heritageflix-configs for examples)

+2. **Configure the design**
+    After saving the new Flix in step 1 you will enter the preview configuration dialog where you can personalize the UI of the Flix.

+    _Note: In this step you a token parameter is added in as part of the URL.
+You can update the new Flix by specifying this token.
+So save this token to updated the Flix in the future.
+To edit the queries use: `http://localhost:1000/create?token=<saved token>`.
+To edit the personalization use: `http://localhost:1000/create/preview?token=<saved token>`_

+3. **Running the flix**
+    Finaly the new Flix will be available at http://localhost:1000/<name-of-the-flix> using the name of the Flix specified in step 2.

 ## Contributing
 We welcome contributions!
 Please follow these steps to contribute: